nbeaver/why-linux-is-better/README.rst

 so that they are still easily accessible, but are less likely to be accidentally deleted, moved, or modified.

-Unfortunately, while the contents of read-only files on Windows cannot be changed, the files themselves `can be moved, renamed, or deleted`_, because `folders cannot have a read-only status`_.
+On Windows, the content of a read-only file cannot be altered, but the file itself `can be moved, renamed, or deleted`_, because the `folder it is in cannot have a read-only status`_.

 .. _can be moved, renamed, or deleted: http://windows.microsoft.com/en-us/windows7/prevent-changes-to-a-file-by-setting-it-to-read-only
-.. _folders cannot have a read-only status: http://windows.microsoft.com/en-us/windows-vista/prevent-changes-to-a-file-or-folder-read-only
+.. _folder it is in cannot have a read-only status: http://windows.microsoft.com/en-us/windows-vista/prevent-changes-to-a-file-or-folder-read-only

 In Linux, by contrast, a read-only directory cannot have files added to it, and files in such a directory cannot be moved, renamed, or deleted